Photo by chanakon laorob from Getty Images via Canva.com

 Consider a Pre-Inspection

-Just like it sounds, a “pre-inspection” takes place before you list your home.
-It’s a great tool to help you sell and close on your home quickly.
-If the inspectors find potential problems early in the process, you can address the repairs and make your home even more attractive to house hunters.
+A “pre-inspection,” as it sounds, takes place before the homeowner lists their home.
+It’s a great tool to help the homeowner sell and close on the home quickly.
+If the inspector finds potential problems early in the process, the seller can address the repairs and make the home even more attractive to house hunters.

 “Updating the house to the best of your budget’s ability is a key component to a seller’s negotiation tactics.
-Presenting an updated, move-in-ready house is a huge enticement for buyers.” -from the blog post, Should You Have a Home Inspection?
+Presenting an updated, move-in-ready house is a huge enticement for buyers.” - Should You Have a Home Inspection?

-As helpful as a pre-inspection could be, you should consider the risks.
-Even if you pay for a pre-inspection, the buyer will likely hire their own inspector before closing.
-You could make unnecessary repairs or fix things that the buyer might be willing to pay for or accept with closing.
+Ultimately, the effort communicates to potential buyers that the seller is thorough, transparent, and cares for the property.
+As helpful as a pre-inspection could be, sellers should consider the risks.
+Even after paying for a pre-inspection, the buyer will likely hire their own inspector before closing.
+The seller could make unnecessary repairs or fix things the buyer might be willing to pay for or accept with closing.

 Take a look at 12 Repairs You Should Make Before Selling Your Home.